 Nutrition and its Effect on Postpartum Depression

 If the right nutrients, vitamins, and minerals can rebuild your strength, then it makes sense that a lack of nutrients or an improper diet can have an effect on your mood, or more specifically, postpartum depression.

 Pay special attention to a lack in the following nutrients as they can add to symptoms of postpartum depression.

 Omega-3 fatty acids are most commonly found in fish such as wild salmon, herring and mackerel.
-If you’re looking for plant-based omega-3 oils, try flaxseed, hemp, sunflower seeds, and pumpkin seeds.
+If you’re looking for plant-based omega-3 oils, which contains ALA (our bodies convert, but not perfectly, ALA into EPA + DHA), try flaxseed, hemp, sunflower seeds, and pumpkin seeds.

 To maintain optimal nutrition to battle postpartum depression, incorporate foods high in B12 like liver, beef, pork, and eggs and B9-rich foods such as legumes, asparagus, citrus, eggs, broccoli, and brussels sprouts.

-Taking probiotic supplements or increasing foods with digestive properties can regulate your digestive system and boost serotonin levels.
+Taking probiotic supplements (like our Majka Lactation Protein Powder) or increasing foods with digestive properties can regulate your digestive system and boost serotonin levels.
 Digestive foods like yogurt, kombucha, chia seeds, papaya, and dark leafy greens can help support a healthy gut.
 Whole foods that can lift serotonin levels are eggs, pineapples, and tofu are also recommended.

 Although trace minerals can be found in everyday foods, a new mom’s body is under significant stress, which could make her more susceptible to trace mineral depletion.
 It has been shown that postpartum depression symptoms are impacted when the body is deficient in trace minerals.